cdapio/cdap/cdap-docs/examples-manual/source/examples/count-random.rst

 This application does not have a stream; instead, it uses a tick annotation in the ``source`` flowlet to generate data:

 - The ``generate`` method of the  ``source`` flowlet has a ``@Tick`` annotation which specifies how frequently the method will be called.
-- The ``source`` flowlet generates a random integer in the range {1..10000} and emits it to the next flowlet ``splitter``.
+- The *source* flowlet generates a random integer in the range {1..10000} and emits it to the next flowlet *splitter*.
-- The ``splitter`` flowlet splits the number into digits, and emits these digits to the next stage.
+- The *splitter* flowlet splits the number into digits, and emits these digits to the next stage.
-- The ``counter`` increments the count of the received number in the KeyValueTable.
+- The *counter* flowlet increments the count of the received number in the ``KeyValueTable``.

 Let's look at some of these components, and then run the application and see the results.